TeOSobrino/BasicGraphModeling/README.md

 Further improvement is to replicate all the algorthims using matrix representation for graphs.

-Main.c file defines a file that compares the minimum path and the path produced by the MST.
+Main.c file defines a program that compares the minimum path and the path produced by the MST.